LLM Output Quality Metrics: How to Measure What Matters

 The Measurement Problem

 How do you know if an LLM's output is good?
-Subjective evaluation does not scale, and automated metrics like BLEU and ROUGE measure surface similarity, not specification compliance.
+Judging it by feel does not scale.
+Automated metrics like BLEU and ROUGE only check if the words look similar.
+They do not check if the output actually follows the spec.

-I built the sinc-LLM framework to fix that gap, instrumented across 275 production observations and 51 agents.
-The framework introduces two measurable metrics: Signal-to-Noise Ratio (SNR) for prompt efficiency and Band Coverage for specification completeness.
-Measuring your own prompt is only half the work, though.
-The other half is asking your AI vendor whether they measure theirs, and whether their answer is something you can verify.
+I built the sinc-LLM framework to close that gap.
+I tested it across 275 real production runs and 51 agents.
+It gives you two numbers you can actually measure: Signal-to-Noise Ratio (SNR) for prompt efficiency, and Band Coverage for how completely the spec is covered.
+Measuring your own prompt is only half the job.
+The other half is asking your AI vendor if they measure theirs, and checking whether their answer holds up.

 Signal-to-Noise Ratio (SNR)